 A study of nonresponse cases in NAMCS found that break off was most likely to occur at the stage of the telephone screener (43 percent) and that often the refusal is from the office staff rather than the physician.
 This is consistent with information that shows that a majority of nonresponding physicians do not remember being contacted about NAMCS.

 Each year in our annual statistical report, we describe weighted characteristics of NAMCS physician respondents and nonrespondents on numerous variables including age, gender, geographic region, metropolitan statistical area (MSA) status, type of doctor, specialty, specialty type, type of practice, and annual visit volume.
-In 2006, responding versus nonresponding physician distributions were similar for a majority of physician characteristics categories with the exception of metropolitan status, type of doctor, practice type, and annual visit volume.
-Examining the weighted response rates, higher cooperation was gained among physicians in nonmetropolitan statistical areas (rural), CHCs, and physicians in the lowest and highest quartiles associated with visit volume compared with physicians grouped in the middle two visit volume quartiles.
-The effect of this differential response is minimized in the visit estimates in most cases as NAMCS uses a nonresponse adjustment factor that takes annual visit volume, specialty, geographic region, MSA, and CHC status into account.
+In 2008, responding versus nonresponding physician distributions were similar for age and sex of the physician, and different for the following characteristics: region, metropolitan status, type of doctor, physician specialty, specialty type, practice type, and annual visit volume.
+Examining the weighted response rates, higher cooperation was gained among traditional physicians in nonmetropolitan statistical areas (rural), and selected physicians practicing in community health centers.
+The response rate was the lowest for physicians with a specialty of obstetrics and gynecology.
+The effect of any differential response is minimized in the visit estimates in most cases as NAMCS uses a nonresponse adjustment factor that takes annual visit volume, specialty, geographic region, MSA, and CHC status into account.

 Since January 2007, we have provided physicians and nurses the opportunity to learn more about NAMCS through web-based educational modules presented on the CDC Public Health Training Network.
 The module presents key NAMCS concepts, interspersed with quiz questions after each concept to reinforce learning.
 The goal of the web-based material is for physicians and nurses to increase their understanding of NAMCS methodology, and to improve their ability to read critically those articles in peer-related literature that use national estimates of office-based practice parameters.
 Providing this NAMCS education module to physicians and nurses will not only give participants a chance to receive valuable continuing education credits, but also expand the level of NAMCS exposure to potential survey participants.